Sharmadotcom/Phishing-Detection-Email-Url-SMS-/Readme.md

 ## 🚀 Installation & Setup

-### Prerequisites
-- Python 3.8 or higher installed on your system.
-- Google Chrome browser (optional, for browser extension testing).

 ### 1. Clone & Set Up Directory
 Open your terminal and navigate to your project directory.